What is the ABCF?

 In May of 1995, a small group of ABC collectives merged into a Federation whose aim was to focus on the overall support and defense of PP/POWs.

 Many of us in some way or another are part of these very movements, part of that resistance that PP/POWs helped to build.
-As people continuing to struggle for change, we are obligated and it is our duty to support those people who are in prison as a result of struggling to make change.
+As people continuing to struggle for change, we are obligated and it is our duty to support those people who are in prison as a result of struggling to make a change.

 Though some have a wider definition of Political Prisoners, we maintain that even if the definition of a Political Prisoner was expanded and widely accepted to include social prisoners of conscience, it needs to be clear that those prisoners who went to prison as a result of political action taken on the street would still demand our priority support.
-For movements to support other prisoners before we support the prisoners who have gone to prison for building the very movements we now participate in is backwards and criminal.
+For movements to support other prisoners before we support the prisoners who have gone to prison for building the very movements we now participate in is backward and criminal.